close

 Words: 1079|Pages: 2|6 min read

 Children are often perceived as naive or ignorant when understanding the perspectives of different people.
 Children under the age of 4 may be unable to differentiate between representational changes, or the ability to change a belief of an object due to problem-solving (Gopnik & Astington 1988).
 Around the age of 4-5, children become better able to attribute false beliefs to different people and realities.
 They learn the skills to understand that others’ thoughts and behaviors are motivated by internal mental states inconsistent with their own.
 However, children under 4 often fail these tests of the theory of mind due to limitations to their cognitive developments.
 This happens because children ages 2-3 often look at the world from their own points of view, limiting their ability to take on another person’s perspectives.
 When unable to fathom another person’s thoughts, children appear naive for not understanding why someone’s behaviors would lead them to a different belief or response.
 To apply the theory of mind, children must understand reasons for someone else’s knowledge and have the skills to separate their knowledge from others.
-This logic and reasoning, unfortunately, does not develop until after the egocentric period of a child’s development, roughly around 4-5 years of age.
+This logic and reasoning, unfortunately, do not develop until after the egocentric period of a child’s development, roughly around 4-5 years of age.
 Research aimed at discovering the development of the theory of mind and representational change is important in trying to understand children.
 Theory of mind is important to study because it helps children to predict different outcomes more accurately.
 Also, this allows them to explain or interpret understandings of connections between others’ desires or intentions and their actions.
 Theory of mind is needed to understand and rationalize that people may have certain beliefs inconsistent with their own.
 Finally, theory of mind is vital for having successful communication.
 It is necessary to understand that not every child is capable of understanding other people’s perspectives that help rationalize their behaviors.
 If a child is not capable of understanding why someone acted in a certain way, they may respond irrationally.
 When trying to communicate with a child it is important to account for their reliability and without a theory of mind, their statements may not be as valid or reliable, especially in dealing with criminality and witness statements.
 Because they are less egocentric in nature and better with communication, children 4 and older can understand representational change and understand the theory of mind.
-We will compose research supporting our argument that Children 4 years or older are better able to understand false belief when tested on different tasks.
+We will compose research supporting our argument that children 4 years or older are better able to understand false belief when tested on different tasks.

 These findings have been outlined through multiple studies.
 In one study conducted by G.-Juergen Hogrefe, Heinz Wimmer, and Josef Perner, the role of ignorance is considered while understanding false belief attributing this inability to a developmental lag in epistemic states.
 Epistemic states guide our decisions and what to believe in certain situations.
 They don’t distinguish between what is actually true, but instead what is believed.
 In this study, 3-6-year-olds were put into real-life situations and were read stories where a character was purposefully left out from certain information.
 Their ability to attribute lack of knowledge or ignorance was recorded and then compared to their ability in understanding false belief to the other.
 As a result, they were able to show how “children at a transitional stage (3-4 years old) find it difficult to represent the incompatible propositions describing the true state of affairs and the state of affairs falsely believed to be true by the other” (Hogrefe, Heinz, & Perner 1986).
 However, this complexity was not necessary for understanding ignorance, but just to represent the true state of affairs.